 Despite the fact that I grew up in a household of strong women (mother second wave feminist, sisters drilling me on gender equality) and reading a lot of novels with feminist leanings, I’ve never really read a non fiction treaty on the subject so when I discovered that historian Mary Beard was publishing two of her lectures on gender equality, I rushed out and read it so that I get some backing.

 Beard tackles two topics in these lectures.
 One focuses on how males want to silence women who speak their mind.
-Beard does this thorough job examples from antiquity, the Odyssey being the first reported example, to contemporary age women in politics.
+Beard does this thorough job examples from antiquity, the Odyssey being the first reported example, to contemporary age.
 When there are women who succeed Beard gives evidence of historians giving women masculine traits , or in some cases even making up a speech which has hints of masculinity in it, such as the words of encouragement Queen Elizabeth I gave her battalion when attacking the Spanish army.

 The second lecture is about women in powerful roles.
 Beard gives examples of Hilary Clinton, Theresa May and Angela Merkel, who have to wear trouser suits in order to be accepted and are usually victims of media bullying, in other words society gives powerful women masculine traits or deriding them completely.
 Beard then shows us that in history the same thing happened as in Ancient Greece when artists would depict the Amazonian tribe as women wearing pantsuits (and as evidence proves this tribe did not even exist, it’s just a male construction as a way of ridiculing neighboring tribes) This segues into the famous Medusa memes and the representation of powerful women as witches.
 Incidentally when a reporter substituted Trumph’s head for a Medusa she was fired, but it’s ok to place Merkel or Clinton’s face instead.